-- 5.31 Generally, internal comparables may have a more direct and closer relationship to the transaction under review compared to external comparables.
-Hence, they are preferred because the financial analysis would typically be based on similar accounting standards and information on the comparable transactions would be readily available and more reliable. - 5.32 However, internal comparables may not always be more reliable than external comparables.
+- 5.48 Generally, internal comparables may have a more direct and closer relationship to the transaction under review compared to external comparables.
+Hence, they are preferred because the financial analysis would typically be based on similar accounting standards and information on the comparable transactions would be readily available and more reliable. - 5.49 Internal comparables may not always be more comparable than external comparables.
 For example, a taxpayer may sell a significant volume of products to its foreign related party and a much smaller volume to an independent party.
 The difference in sales volumes is likely to materially affect the comparability of the two transactions.
-In this case, it may be necessary to search for external comparables that are more reliable. - 5.33 When selecting external comparables, taxpayers should consider the following:
+In this case, it may be necessary to search for external comparables that are more comparable. - 5.50 When selecting external comparables, taxpayers should consider the following: